Does Celsius Cause Weight Gain? Analyzing the Claims

 The cycle of poor sleep and increased hunger can easily lead to overeating and weight gain over time.

 Caffeine stimulates the adrenal glands, prompting the release of cortisol—a stress hormone.
-In small doses, this can enhance alertness; however, chronic caffeine overuse may elevate baseline cortisol levels, leading to a stress response.
+In small doses, this can improve alertness; however, chronic caffeine overuse may elevate baseline cortisol levels, leading to a stress response.

 Elevated cortisol can trigger cravings for high-calorie, carbohydrate-rich comfort foods, which can promote weight gain if eaten in excess (Epel et al., 2001).